dojoengine/book/docs/pages/framework/models/introspect.md

 # Introspection

-Within Dojo, all the models implement the [`Introspect` trait](https://github.com/dojoengine/dojo/blob/78c88e5c4ffaa81134fb95e783c839efddf8e56b/crates/dojo-core/src/database/introspect.cairo#L57).
-This trait is used to describe the layout of the model's data, which is both used by the world database engine and [Torii](/toolchain/torii) to automatically index the data.
+In Dojo, every model automatically implements the [`Introspect` trait](https://github.com/dojoengine/dojo/blob/78c88e5c4ffaa81134fb95e783c839efddf8e56b/crates/dojo-core/src/database/introspect.cairo#L57).
+This trait outlines the data structure of the model, which is utilized by both the world database engine and [Torii](/toolchain/torii) for automatic data indexing.

 The `dojo-core` library already implements the `Introspect` trait for Cairo built-in types.